defensem3ch/aquellexws/src/goodies/tutorial/game-boy-comparison.md

 #### Game Boy Player (prosound)

+\*the recording used in question is a Japanese motherboard--I'm still waiting for DEFENSE MECHANISM to record a <a href="https://clyp.it/bswgp3sl" target="_blank">US motherboard</a> + will write more info here eventually\*

 On par with, if not better than the Color noise cancel + bass boost, with the added edge of the 'clicking' side-effect being a lot more muted in akin to the GBA series as expected.
 The background noise is on par with, if not a couple more resonances than the stock DMG & GBAs, but during playback, it's negligable at best, especially when compared with the pocket series.

 A magnificent companion for the Color/SP-seasoned composer.